jonathan-cj/AzuraLabsTechnicalTest/problem1/README.md

 # Problem 1: Sort Data
-This is program for sort data according to the given order.
+This program is for sorting data according to the given order.
 Data will be sorted by following priority:
 * column "Harga" in ascending order,
 * column "Rating" in descending order,
 * column "Likes" in descending order.